Punjab Province (British India): Company rule

 Delhi and the areas of Gurgaon, Hisar, and Karnal districts were conquered by the British in 1803.
 On 30 December 1803, the Daulat Scindia signed the Treaty of Surji-Anjangaon with the British after the Battle of Assaye and Battle of Laswari and ceded to the British, Hisar, Panipat, Rohtak, Rewari, Gurgaon, Ganges-Jumna Doab, the Delhi-Agra region, parts of Bundelkhand, Broach, some districts of Gujarat and the fort of Ahmmadnagar.
 The area of Shimla district was obtained by the British in 1815.

-After the conclusion of the First Anglo-Sikh War of 1845–46, the areas of the following districts were annexed by the British: Ambala, Firozpur, Hoshiyarpur, Jalandhar, Kangra, Ludhiana districts.
+After the conclusion of the First Anglo-Sikh War of 1845–46, the areas of the following districts were annexed by the British: Ambala, Firozpur, Hoshiarpur, Jalandhar, Kangra, and Ludhiana districts.
 After the Second Anglo-Sikh War of 1848–49, the areas of the following districts were annexed by the Britishers: Amritsar, Gurdaspur, Bannu, Dera Ghazi Khan, Dera Ismail Khan, Gujranwala, Gujrat, Hazara, Jhang, Jhelum, Kohat, Lahore, Montgomerty, Multan, Muzaffargarh, Peshawar, Rawalpindi, Shahpur, and Sialkot districts.

 Map of British India, showing principal administrative divisions, London & New York, 1851.
 The recently conquered Punjabi territory was initially administered as part of the Bengal Presidency for a few years following annexation.

-On 21 February 1849, the East India Company decisively defeated the Sikh Empire at the Battle of Gujrat bringing to an end the Second Anglo-Sikh War.
+On 21 February 1849, the East India Company decisively defeated the Sikh Empire at the Battle of Gujrat bringing to an end the Second Anglo-Sikh War, with the Sikh Army surrendering near Rawalpindi on 14 March 1849.
 Following the victory, the East India Company announced the annexation of the conquered territory through a durbar proclamation on 30 March 1849 and annexed the Punjab on 2 April 1849 and incorporated it within British India.
-The deposed child-monarch Duleep Singh was given a pension and forced to live outside Punjab.
+The deposed child-monarch Duleep Singh was given a pension and forced to live outside Punjab, with all his possessions, including the Koh-i-Noor diamond, being given to the British.
+Duleep eventually moved to Britain.
+The British divided the newly conquered territory into divisions and introduced institutions such as the Railways, Irrigation and Public Works Department.